carlos-kelley/poetrypengyou.com/README.md

 This app is live at [poetrypengyou.com](https://poetrypengyou.com/).
 It was tested Safari on mobile and Chrome on desktop.
 This is a mobile-first app, so it is best viewed on a mobile device.
 The styling is not 100% perfect on all platforms but all functions are working.
 It is also available as a native iOS app, but it is not yet deployed on the App Store.

-This app is functional, but the database only contains a small sample of poems.
+Currently the database only contains a small sample of poems.
 More poems will be added soon.

 ## How to Use